PauliNiva/wiklajs/index.md

 The function actually prints `item4 undefined` five times......Why?
 Because closures are evaluated in the environment they were defined in.

-So when we first generate the list, we loopthrough the list we give as a parameter;
+So when we first generate the list, we loop through the list we give as a parameter;

 ```javascript